KshitanjaySondhi/UK-Energy-and-Curtailment-Grid-Analysis/README.md

   2021-2026): nationalgrideso.com/data-portal/historic-generation-mix
 - NESO Wind BOA Volumes (2021/22 to 2025/26):
   neso.energy — search Wind BOA Volumes
+Note: Raw data file for fuel generation is not included in this repository.
+Download df_fuel_ckan.csv directly from the National Grid ESO data portal using the link above and place in the same folder as the analysis script before running.

 ## Methods
 - OLS regression: gas dispatch on renewable share (daily data)